tespechit/Creamy/README.md

 ### Messages
 In the messages section you can access a messaging system for the users of the CRM.
 This is an inner communication tool to give you a quick way of sending messages, questions and meeting appointments to other members of your company or business.

+### Events and Calendar
+The calendar allows you to set events and reminders.
+Creamy will automatically notify you by email when you have an important event for today.
+You can use the calendar to set reminders for contacting customers, meetings, or any other event you can think of.
+You can separate your events by calendars identified by different colors.

 ### Notifications
-This section will give you a timeline with information about all the important events that happened today or occurred during the past week, warning you of anything that's worth your attention: new customers, calendar events, and other issues.
+This section will give you a timeline with information about all the important events you have scheduled for today or important events from last week, notifying you of anything that's worth your attention: new customers, calendar events, and other issues.
 You will be able to access more details about the notification with just a click.

 ### Tasks
 This section helps you to manage your time by registering tasks for your pending activities, meetings and work.
 You can mark them as completed, edit them, or delete them altogether.
 If you have manager or admin permissions, you will be able to assign tasks to other users as well.